alisezer/joyfm-crawler/README.md

 ## Intro
 Without a doubt Joy FM is one of the best radio stations in Turkey.
 This little project creates a small web spider to compose a playlist from the songs they play.

-The spider can ping their website, and saves the song data present at that minute.
+The spider pings their website, and saves the song data.

 ## Installation